 Therapy, also known as counseling or psychotherapy, involves talking with a trained therapist to address emotional, behavioral, or mental health issues.
 The therapist will help the patient understand their thoughts, feelings, and behaviors, and provide strategies for coping with difficult situations or changing negative patterns.

 Psychiatry, on the other hand, is a medical specialty that involves the diagnosis and treatment of mental health conditions.
 Psychiatrists are medical doctors who have completed additional training in psychiatry.
-They can provide therapy, but they also have the ability to prescribe medication, and can order lab tests or brain imaging studies to help make a diagnosis.
+They can provide therapy, but they also have the ability to prescribe medication (also known as medication management), and can order lab tests or brain imaging studies to help make a diagnosis.

-In summary, therapy and psychiatry are both used to treat mental health conditions, but therapy is focused on talk therapy, and psychiatry is focused on medical treatment and diagnosis of mental health conditions.
+In summary, therapy and psychiatry are both used to treat mental health conditions, but therapy is focused on talk therapy, and psychiatry is focused on diagnosis and medical treatment of mental health conditions.

 Which should I try first?